texfaq/texfaq.github.io/FAQ-cmdstar.md

 date: 2014-06-10
 ---

-LaTeX commands commonly have ''versions'' defined with an asterisk tagged onto their name: for example `\newcommand` and `\newcommand*` (the former defines a `\long` version of the command).
+LaTeX commands commonly have "versions" defined with an asterisk tagged onto their name: for example `\newcommand` and `\newcommand*` (the former defines a `\long` version of the command).